Xiuwenzhu/Java/README.md

 # Java
-# This is a snippet of code using Java to check the validation of a password string.
+# I am learning Java in my school.
+Here are the projects I built.